My top 10 tips on how I’ve managed my own pyrrole disorder with supplements, diet, things to do and avoid for better mental and physical progress.

 I’ve exercised most days of the week for years, and at times I’ve been quite the exercise addict!

 I know that regular exercise has helped me over the years – lots!

 However, I had to stop exercising completely when I started on my supplements as it became apparent that even light exercise would cause me to sink into a huge depression the next day.
-I eventually realised that it was copper dumping that was causing that, and wrote about it here.
+I eventually realised that it was copper dumping that was causing that.

 After 18 months or so on supplements, I’m happy to report that I’m getting back into some walking, and even a little weeny jog here and there and I’m enjoying it.

 I’m also not very good at it – yet!
-Practice makes perfect.… But still I feel the benefits when I do do it. 🙂
+Practice makes perfect.… But still I feel the benefits when I do it.

 This book ‘How to Meditate’ by Pema Chodron is on my ‘to read’ list!